Wakoku: Formation of small states and the Civil War of Wa

-The Book of the Later Han was compiled in a much later period, and although this has led some to believe that a powerful political force representing the Japanese state to some extent emerged between the end of the 1st century and the beginning of the 2nd century, there is no evidence that Gouzu in each of the regions of the Japanese archipelago had any influence on the development of the Japanese state.
+The Book of the Later Han was compiled in a much later period, and although this has led some to believe that a powerful political force representing the Japanese state to some extent emerged between the end of the 1st century and the beginning of the 2nd century, there is no evidence that Gōzoku in each of the regions of the Japanese archipelago had any influence on the development of the Japanese state.
 The possibility that the king of Japan was also known as the King of Japan cannot be ruled out.
 In any case, from this time until the end of the 7th century, the political power representing/uniting the Yamato people continued to refer to itself externally as "Wakoku".